Skip to main content

 Get your API key

-Before connecting, you need a Paubox Email API key.
-See Authentication for how to generate one from the Paubox dashboard.
+Before connecting, you need a Paubox Email API key and API username.
+See Authentication for how to generate them from the Paubox dashboard.

 2